replicahq/python-glmnet/README.rst

    :target: https://pypi.org/project/glmnet/
    :alt: Supported python versions for python-glmnet

+Fork of `python-glmnet <https://github.com/civisanalytics/python-glmnet>`_ with support for more recent Python versions.

 This is a Python wrapper for the fortran library used in the R package `glmnet <http://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html>`__.
 While the library includes linear, logistic, Cox, Poisson, and